Lazy-Solutions/Lazys-Gameservices/readme.md

 - JavaScript and Node.js: The code is implemented using JavaScript and runs on Node.js.

-- No Classes: Classes are not used in the code implementation.

 - JSDoc Comments: The code is commented using JSDoc syntax to provide documentation for functions and objects.

-- Naming Conventions: Objects with multiple functions follow uppercase naming convention, while functions with a single job use camelCase naming convention.

 - ES6 Modules: The code uses ES6 module syntax for importing and exporting modules.

 ## Project Structure

-The project consists of multiple modules:
+The project consists of 2 examples to build from:

-1. GameServerCore: [Description of GameServerCore]

-2. MatchMakingCore: [Description of MatchMakingCore]

-3. Shared: [Description of Shared]
+1. Gameserver:

+2. Matchmaking:

 ## License